martinproks/cosmeticthread3d/README.md

 FreeCAD tool - cosmetic thread for 3D geometry - experimental.

-This tool should make 3D representation and important parameters of cosmetic threads (internal and external) for basic metric standard threads to the FreeCAD.
+This tool should make 3D representation and important parameters of cosmetic threads (internal and external) for standard threads to the FreeCAD.

 Goal of this tool is not bring final version of the cosmetic threads (not yet), but explore ways how to do it and prepare background for more stable and good final implementation.